 According to the NHTSA, airbags helped save more than 50,000 lives from 1987 to 2017.
-This makes them, without doubt, the single-most-crucial car safety feature of all time.
+This makes them, without question, the single-most-crucial car safety feature of all time.

-Nevertheless, their heightened level of fame does result in a costly replacement.
+Nevertheless, their elevated level of fame does result in a costly replacement.

-How much does it cost to replace airbags in an automobile?
+How much does it cost to replace airbags in a vehicle?

-There are numerous factors that influence the cost of airbag replacement.
+There are multiple factors that influence the cost of airbag replacement.

 These include: